 d.
 If one (1) of the conditions of paragraph c occurs, the Employer may immediately request recertification.

 d 8.
 Certification Deadline: The employee shall provide the requested recertification at the employee's expense within fifteen (15) calendar days unless this time limit is not practicable.
-Certifications not provided within this time limit without adequate excuse may invalidate the FMLA leave.
+Certifications not provided within this time limit without adequate excuse may invalidate the FML leave.

 7 9.
 Employee's Failure to Pay Insurance Premium - Upon commencement of FML, the Employer shall continue the employee's health insurance as if the employee was not on leave.
 However, the Employer's obligation shall cease if the employee is more than thirty (30) days late in tendering his/her share of the premium, unless COBRA has been elected.
 In such a case, the Employer shall provide the employee written notice fifteen (15) days prior to ceasing the premium payment by mail.